Reset filters

 How to build up big team science: a practical guide for large-scale collaborations

-The past decade has witnessed a proliferation of big team science (BTS), endeavours where a comparatively large number of researchers pool their intellectual and/or material resources in pursuit of ...
+The past decade has witnessed a proliferation of big team science (BTS), endeavours where a comparatively large number of researchers pool their intellectual and/or material resources in pursuit of a common goal.
+Despite this burgeoning interest, there exists little guidance on how to create, man ...

 Article GUID: 37293356